namoshizun/Multiclass-SVM-Classifier/algorithm/README.md

   min_lagmult           The support vector's minimum Lagrange multipliers
                         value
+  cross_validate        Whether or not to cross validate SVM evaluate_features     Will read the cache of feature evaluation results if
+                        set to False
-  cross_validate        Whether or not to cross validate SVM {dev,prod}            Reads dev data in ../input-dev/ if set to dev mode,
+  {dev,prod}            Reads dev data in ../input-dev/ if set to dev mode,
-                        otherwise looks for datasets in ../input/ optional arguments:
+                        otherwise looks for datasets in ../input/

+optional arguments:
   -h, --help            show this help message and exit
 ```

 **Example Usage**:

 > python main.py

-The program will load the training and testing datasets in ../input/, trains SVM using default params, and saves the predictions of testing dataset into ../output/:
+The program will load the training and testing datasets in ../input/, perform feature selection without re-computing the feature information gains, trains SVM using C= 1.0, polynomial kernel and One-vs-One strategy.
+It then saves the predictions of testing dataset into ../output/:

 ###